 Guidelines for working with the media

-Like most universities, EMU has a marketing and communications department to help the outside world understand what’s happening at our institution and to raise our profiles.
+EMU's marketing and communications department helps the outside world understand the mission and vision of our institution.
+Our media relations staff also work to raise the profiles of faculty and staff.
 Working with journalists helps to present a positive picture of our work and achievements.
 We do this in a number of ways:

 - Press releases